mmarkk/mmarkk/README.md

 -   🖥️  See my portfolio at [MMARKK.dev](http://mmarkk.dev)
 -   ✉️  You can contact me at [mmarkk@xtra.co.nz](mailto:mmarkk@xtra.co.nz)
 -   🚀  I'm currently working on these [projects](http://mmarkk.dev/projects)
--   🧠  I'm actively writing SvelteKit, TypeScript and Supabase web applications and Go applications
+-   🧠  I'm actively writing SvelteKit and Django web applications and Go applications to integrate data sources

 ### Skills